nloum/CommandLineParserInjector/README.md

 }
 ```

-If you want your command line program to support multiple [verbs](https://github.com/commandlineparser/commandline/wiki/Verbs), you can do this:
+3. Or if you want your command line program to support multiple [verbs](https://github.com/commandlineparser/commandline/wiki/Verbs), you can do this:

 ```
 var args = new[]{"verb1", "-i", "test.txt"};
-IHost host = Host.CreateDefaultBuilder(args)
+IHost host = Host.CreateDefaultBuilder()
     .ConfigureServices(services =>
     {
         services.AddCommandLineArguments(args);